|NLM Intramural Research Program|

 |Research Projects||Publications||Collaborations||Resources||Group Members||Principal Investigator||Visiting us|

-Gene Regulation: From Sequence to Function, to Disease.The research of the Ovcharenko research group focuses on deciphering semantics and studying evolution of the gene regulatory code in eukaryotes.
+Gene Regulation: From Sequence to Function, to Disease.The research of the Ovcharenko research group focuses on deciphering semantics and studying the evolution of the gene regulatory code in eukaryotes.

-Understanding the gene regulatory landscape of the human genome will open doors for studies of population variation in noncoding functional elements, promoting identification of disease-causing mutations residing outside of genes.
-As mutations in gene regulatory regions might be mainly linked to an increased susceptibility to disease, not necessarily resulting in a disease phenotype, our research has a potential for mapping key regulatory elements in the vicinity of disease-linked genes.
+Understanding the gene regulatory landscape of the human genome will open doors for studies of population variation in noncoding functional elements, promoting identification of disease-causative mutations residing outside of genes.
+As mutations in gene regulatory regions might be mainly linked to an increased susceptibility to disease, not necessarily resulting in a disease phenotype, our research has the potential for mapping key regulatory elements in the vicinity of disease-linked genes.
 Availability of computationally defined datasets of human regulatory elements tailored to specific common diseases (including heart disease, obesity, diabetes, and cancer) will permit designing novel disease susceptibility measurement methods, expressly targeting selected elements.

 Disclaimer Privacy statement